IAS 16 – Property, Plant and Equipment This section

 of the characteristics of market value and fair value shows that the recent version of the IFRS and the IVA have very similar

 approaches.
-XXX The revised standards now support the value of the highest and
+AAA The revised standards now support the value of the highest and

 best use of all possible uses.
 This concept dropped the previous “market value for the existing use” and brought

-IFRS closer to the USPAP in the U.S. XXX The impairment test is “value in use”.
+IFRS closer to the USPAP in the U.S. AAA The impairment test is “value in use”.

 This value is a non-market assessment and equals the present value of the estimated future cash flows including the property’s

 disposal.
-XXX According the IFRS, the “best evidence of fair
+AAA According the IFRS, the “best evidence of fair

 value is normally given by current prices in an active market for similar property” (IAS 40.39).
 In the U.S. this is